Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/README.md

 ### Analytics for Target (A4T)

-Set up the Analytics for Target (A4T) cross-solution integration, by enabling the A4T campaigns, to use Analytics as the reporting source for an activity.
+Set up the Analytics for Target (A4T) cross-solution integration by enabling the A4T campaigns to use Analytics as the reporting source for an activity.
 Subsequently, all reporting and segmentation for that activity is based on Analytics data collection.
 For more information, see [Adobe Analytics for Adobe Target (A4T)](https://docs.adobe.com/content/help/en/target/using/integrate/a4t/a4t.html).

 Once Analytics is listed as the reporting source for an activity on Target UI, A4T works out of the box in the Optimize SDK.
 The Experience Edge handles forwarding any Target A4T payloads to Adobe Analytics and no additional action is required on the client-side.